-- A sudden increase in physical activity or the intensity of activity - Overdoing specific activities that strain the arch such as climbing stairs - Wearing shoes that don't support the arch and fascia - especially if you're used to wearing supportive footwear regularly - Your foot type or foot biomechanics that put a greater load or force through the fascia (like a flatter foot) - Trauma to the insertion of the fascia at the heel, such as jumping down from a high surface - Faulty training technique - Increased body weight
+- A sudden increase in physical activity or the intensity of activity - Overdoing specific activities that strain the arch such as climbing stairs - Wearing shoes that don't support the arch and fascia - especially if you're used to wearing supportive footwear regularly - Your foot type or foot biomechanics that put a greater load or force through the fascia (like a flatter foot) - Trauma to the insertion of the fascia at the heel, such as jumping down from a high surface - Faulty training technique - Increased weight

-It is important to not only look at the symptoms of plantar fasciitis but also the cause so that the fascia doesn't become injured again in the future.
-This can happen when the cause isn't a one-off activity but associated with the movement of your feet.
+It is important to not only look at the symptoms of plantar fasciitis but also the cause so that the fascia doesn't keep getting damaged in the future.
+This happens when the cause isn't a one-off activity but associated with the biomechanics of your feet.